 - Be in a private practice (organisations that are government owned or receive government funding do not qualify as a private practice)

-When a counsellor meets the above requirements they apply directly through the ACA to be registered as a Police Health provider for payment of counselling benefits.
+When a counsellor meets the above requirements they apply directly through the ACA or PACFA to be registered as a Police Health provider for payment of counselling benefits.

 A counsellor may be registered with more than one counselling association.